MidVolcano/FlightVisualizer/README.md

 # **Flight Visualizer**

-Mini Full stack Spring Boot + Leaflet.js app that visualizes flight routes from airport CSV data.
+Full stack Spring Boot + Leaflet.js app that visualizes flight routes from airport CSV data.
 Currently Features: Tracking Airport Location and Visualizing the flight to get there.
 Currently In Development: The ability to put in a flights commercial flight number and visualize its flight path.